 In some cases where Gestational Diabetes leads on to developing full blown Type 2 Diabetes then life insurance premiums will be treated the same as having normal Diabetes.
 However if your Gestational Diabetes stops after child birth then you will find that life insurance premiums will be offered at the insurers standard rates.

-If you have applied for Gestational Diabetes life insurance and have had an insurance offer on the basis of special terms or if you have been postponed cover then you should contact our team of experts to find out more.
+If you have applied for Gestational Diabetes cover and have had an insurance offer on the basis of special terms or if you have been postponed cover then you should contact our team of experts to find out more.